Chart Color Schemes

 Health performance in Morpeth is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

 Morpeth faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
-Private health cover is relatively low at approximately 49% of the total population (around 964 people), compared to 51.9% across Rest of NSW and a national average of 55.7%.
+Private health cover is relatively low at approximately 49% of the total population (around 964 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

 The most common medical conditions are arthritis, affecting 15.8% of residents, and mental health issues, impacting 8.9%.
-Approximately 54.2% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Morpeth has 36.1% of residents aged 65 and over (707 people), higher than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+About 54.2% of residents report being completely clear of medical ailments, compared to 63.3% in Regional NSW.
+Working-age population health is notably challenged by high chronic condition rates.
+Morpeth has a higher proportion of seniors, with 35.6% of residents aged 65 and over (697 people), compared to 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health